Jean Perrin: Research

-In 1895, Perrin showed that cathode rays were of negative electric charge in nature.
+In 1895, Perrin showed that cathode rays were of negative electric charge.
 He determined the Avogadro constant by several methods.
 He explained solar energy as due to the thermonuclear reactions of hydrogen.

 In 1901, Perrin proposed a hypothesis that each atom has a positively charged nucleus, similarly to Hantaro Nagaoka later, but never developed it further.
 It came to be known the Rutherford model.

-By the mid-1900s, Perrin was interested in statistical mechanics questions, which are close to the study of Brownian motion.
+By the late-1900s, Perrin was interested in statistical mechanics questions, which are close to the study of Brownian motion.
 Following Albert Einstein's publication (1905) of a theoretical explanation of Brownian motion in terms of atoms, Perrin (along with Joseph Ulysses Chaudesaigues who was working in Perrin's lab) did the experimental work to test and verify Einstein's predictions, thereby providing data that would settle the century-long dispute about John Dalton's atomic theory, before the end of the decade.
 Carl Benedicks argued Perrin should receive the Nobel Prize in Physics; Perrin received the prize in 1926 for this and other work on the discontinuous structure of matter, which put a definite end to the long struggle regarding the question of the physical reality of molecules.

 Perrin was the author of a number of books and dissertations.
-Most notable of his publications were: "Rayons cathodiques et rayons X"; "Les Principes"; "Electrisation de contact"; "Réalité moléculaire"; "Matière et Lumière"; "Lumière et Reaction chimique".
+Most notable of his publications were: "Les Principes, Exposé de thermodynamique" (Gauthier-Villars, 1901) - "Les Atomes" (Félix Alcan, 1913), translated into English, German, Polish, Russian…- "Matière et lumière - Essai de synthèse de la mécanique chimique", Ann.
+Physique, v9(11), 1919 - "La Recherche scientifique" (1933) - "Grains de matière et grains de lumière" (Hermann, Paris, 1935) - "Rayons cathodiques et rayons X" - "Electrisation de contact" - "Réalité moléculaire" - "Lumière et Reaction chimique".